 This map attempts to show the approximate location of all burial grounds and cemeteries that exist or have existed within the present boundaries of the City of Toronto.
 We are aware that only a few of the many Indigenous burial grounds are identified.
 We hope to add more.
 Please click on the icon in the top bar of the map to enlarge it and see details for each pin.

 LEGEND (a dot indicates active cemetery.)

 PURPLE: Jewish cemetery

-Early families in the area now known as Toronto buried their dead in churchyards and in cemeteries set aside on their farms, or in small community or denominational cemeteries.
-By the 1850s, most of these small cemeteries had been pushed out of the more urban City of Toronto, and farm burials were rare even in the more rural surrounding townships.
+Early settler families in the area now known as Toronto buried their dead in churchyards and in cemeteries set aside on their farms, or in small community or denominational cemeteries.
+By the 1850s, most of these small cemeteries had been pushed out of the more urban City of Toronto, and farm burials were rare even in the more rural surrounding townships of Etobicoke, Scarborough and York.
 Some of the cemeteries that were founded by a particular religious group became non-denominational in the 20th century.
 Be sure to check for burials there, even if your ancestor was not of that faith.